- Promotor:Costa Rica Natural Design

-From the architect.
+Text description provided by the architects.
 This house establishes an uninterrupted ̈inside-outside ̈ relationship; a sequence of layers between the open and the intermediary.
 Frontal boundaries are blurred by sheets of glass and vegetation, framed by two horizontal planes, floor and ceiling, where the full and the void are related via a series of matter, water, vegetation and sky.
 Lateral boundaries establish the ̈full-void ̈ relationship via a series of solid materials that close transversal views.

 All bedrooms are arranged along the peripheries bordering the neighbors, leaving an intermediate space between volumes for social uses: kitchen-dining, living room, swimming pool, porch and barbecue.